 Both hypertension and anxiety are highly treatable conditions.
 A person with anxiety will not necessarily develop hypertension.

 However, seeking help as early as possible can improve the outcome for people with either condition and reduce the risk of complications.

 There is a link between anxiety and high blood pressure.
-Sometimes, a person with anxiety will develop hypertension, especially if they regularly experience intense anxiety.
+A person with anxiety may develop hypertension, especially if they regularly experience intense anxiety.